-Bachelor Party Golf: I've actually found golf to be one of the harder pieces of the bachelor party to plan.
-Seems like every group of guys, whether it's just a few close friends or a fraternity house full, has a guy or three who don't play golf at all, one or five others who only play once or twice a year at events like this, a few hardcore golfers who play most weekends but still don't always break 100, a couple country-club types, and a single-digit course snob or two.
+I've actually found golf to be one of the harder pieces of the bachelor party to plan.
+Seems like every group of guys, whether it's just a few close friends or a fraternity house full, has a guy who doesn't play golf at all, a couple others who only play once or twice a year at events like this, a hardcore golfer or three who play most weekends but still don't always break 100, maybe a country-club type, and/or a single-digit course snob or two.
 Given that most guys generally get married in their 20's (at least for the first time), and that you'll sometimes have the father of the groom and/or bride along, there's usually a pretty good age range among a bachelor party crowd too, plus a wide spectrum of budgets to appease.

 It's near-impossible to find a golf course that will appeal to everyone in any crowd.
 My advice: Forget the over-priced trophy couse and pick a fairly easy, relatively inexpensive course that's conveniently located near whatever else is planned for the night, and play a scramble.
 That way the twice-a-year hackers won't get beat up, embarassed, or spend $40 on lost balls, and the A-players can grip-it-and-rip-it, carry the team, gain the adolation of the C&D players, and brag about the "76" they would have shot on their own ball (yeah, right).
-Any non-golfers can either tag along in a roving beer cart playing video camera guy (oops, maybe not... the Guy Code says no cameras at bachelor parties), or book a separate activity for any non-golfers, and they can just meet the group at dinner after golf.
+If any of the non-golfers aren't interested or can't handle the embarrassment, then book a seperate non-golfing activity for them (or have them ride along in a designated beer run cart).

 Course policies for booking group outings also vary pretty widely, but it's been my general experience that if you don't have upwards of 16 golfers or more, they won't do a shotgun or even hold a block of tee times for you.
 Get a rough headcount, understand the course's cancellation policy, book a string of tee times well in advance (it's worth a call to the pro shop to see if they'll allow you to book your group ahead of their normal tee time lead policy), then trim your reservation to the real number of golfers in the days approaching the event.